jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_01_understanding_security_and_responsible_ai.md

 ### How we approach responsible AI at Microsoft

-Microsoft is committed to advancing AI in a way that is driven by ethical principles that put people first.
+Microsoft is committed to advancing AI in a way that is driven by responsible AI principles that put people first.
 These established principles are not only our guidance to you, but are essential to [how we adopt AI in the solutions that we create](https://www.microsoft.com/cms/api/am/binary/RE4pKH5), ensuring that responsible and trustworthy AI exists throughout our products and services.

 The Microsoft Responsible AI Standard provides the definitive playbook and a reference guide to help everyone build AI systems responsibly.
 By following the principles of the responsible AI standard, organizations can build AI systems that are secure and responsible while being flexible and adaptable to a variety of use cases.